How to Make Spooktacular Halloween Pumpkin Dog Treats!

 Roll the dough out to about 1/4" thick.
 It can help to lay a sheet of baking parchment on top to roll it if it is sticking during rolling.
 This dough will not rise, so whatever size you make the dog treat biscuits now, that's the size they will be when cooked.
 Cut into small squares or use a cookie cutter to cut shapes and place on a baking sheet.
 You can line it with the parchment you used for rolling out.

-Bake at 180°C for 12-15 minutes, depending on whether you want them soft or crispy.
+Bake at 180°C for 8-12 minutes, depending on whether you want them soft or crispy.
 Allow to cool and store in an airtight container.
 You can also freeze these.
-This recipe makes 40-50 dog treats.
+This recipe makes 40-50 dog treats with a small cutter.

 To make pumpkin puree there are a couple of methods depending on what you are working with:

-• If you have cut up or scraped the flesh out of the pumpkin you can roast it in a shallow dish or tin for 20 minutes, or boil until soft and drain well.
+If you have cut up or scraped the flesh out of the pumpkin you can roast it in a shallow dish or tin for 20 minutes, or boil until tender then drain well.

 Drain your cooked pumpkin well.
 It can help to squeeze the juice out.
-Then puree or mash until smooth.
+Then puree in a blender or mash until smooth.
+You can add the juice to your dog's dinner!